Scroll down for a range of free assessments to check on decoding and spelling.

 The Response to Intervention (RTI) Dyslexia Diagnosis:

 ”Getting the right help to all children who need it – rather than spending time and money separating off “dyslexic” children and giving them expensive but often dubious assistance – should now be a national priority.
-But it is not”
+But it is not.”

-After criticism of her comments on the TV documentary, ‘The Dyslexia Myth’, where she seemed to suggest otherwise, Professor Snowling declared that educated professionals can readily identify ‘dyslexia’.
-Presumably, being aware that there is no way this can be done legitimately without an operational definition, she added, ”It is no longer relevant to ask ‘who is dyslexic and who is not” (Prof Snowling quoted by www.myomancy.com 2005).
-Professors Stanovich and Elliott were more straightforward: ”The underlying difficulty appears to be the same, the way these children respond to treatment appears to be the same, there appears to be no justification whatsoever for going in and trying to carve out a special group of poor readers.
-This is what 15 years of research, all over the world has shown can’t be justified on a scientific or empirical basis” (Stanovich quoted in Mills.
-The Dyslexia Myth). ”After three decades as an educationalist, first as a teacher of children with learning difficulties, then as an educational psychologist and, latterly, as an academic who has reviewed the educational literature, I have little confidence in myself (or others’) ability to offer a diagnosis of dyslexia.”
+– ”The underlying difficulty appears to be the same, the way these children respond to treatment appears to be the same, there appears to be no justification whatsoever for going in and trying to carve out a special group of poor readers.
+This is what 15 years of research, all over the world has shown can’t be justified on a scientific or empirical basis.”
+(Stanovich quoted in Mills.
+D. 2005).

 https://www.huffingtonpost.com/entry/opinion-elliott-dyslexia-diagnosis_us_5aa83c91e4b001c8bf14aa07